API List

 Description: Other descriptions of the API.

-Label: Up to five labels can be used.
-Labels with capitalized characters will automatically be switched to lower case, and each label can be no more than 20 characters long.
+Label: Fill in the desired text and click the ENTER key to create the label, with a limit of up to five labels allowed.
+Labels with capitalized characters will automatically be converted to lowercase, and each label can be no more than 20 characters long.

 The API status must be enabled.